 Coming Soon To Hollywood Studios

-I know it may seem that Disney’s Hollywood Studios is full of Star Wars attractions, and while that may be partially true, it doesn’t define this park completely.
-I would strongly urge you to put a day aside for this park.
+I would strongly urge you to put a solid day aside for this park.
 I think you will find a special place in your travel planning for Disney’s Hollywood Studios just like we have.
 If you’d like more tips for your visit to Hollywood Studios, then check out our tips page over here.